callmcgovern/SASS-Data-Analysis/Documentation.md

 Hit “source” on the top right-hand side of R studio.
 RStudio will now install several packages.
 This may take a couple of minutes.
 - If the program prompts you by saying “do you want to download this package, yes/no/cancel?” type “yes” into the command line and hit enter.
-- If the program asks you if it can shut down and re-open R inorder to download the packages, hit yes.
+- If the program asks you if it can shut down and reopen R inorder to download the packages, hit yes.
 Then you may need to hit “source” again.
 If the program runs successfully, you will see a new folder called “Results” in the “SASS-Data-Analysis” folder on your desktop.
-This folder will include all 5 excel documents with the data analysis complete.
+This folder will include all 5 excel documents.